syslog-ng/syslog-ng.github.io/README.md

 ## [Developer guide](https://syslog-ng.github.io/dev-guide/README)

-Do you like adding your idea, bug-fix to the fabolous syslog-ng?
-Help others to do the same, share your knwowledge in the [developer guide](https://syslog-ng.github.io/dev-guide/README).
+Do you like adding your idea, bug-fix to the fabulous syslog-ng?
+Help others to do the same, share your knowledge in the [developer guide](https://syslog-ng.github.io/dev-guide/README).

 ## [Generated document](https://syslog-ng.github.io/)